Jazzruran/writeups/CTFs/Infobahn 2025/pwnset/writeup.md

-# pwnset - Full RELRO + PIE + Canary in main, Partial RELRO + no PIE in setuid logger
+# pwnset - Full RELRO + PIE + Canary in main, No RELRO + no PIE in log

 ![alt text](image-3.png)